Cannibal Holocaust: Filming

 Multiple cast and crew members were uncomfortable with the film's graphic content, in particular the genuine killing of animals.
 Yorke described the shoot as having "a level of cruelty unknown to me" and was initially unsure if he was taking part in a snuff film.
 When his character was scripted to kill a pig on camera, Yorke refused, leaving the duty to Luca Barbareschi.
 Yorke had traveled with the pig to the set and felt he had formed a relationship with the animal.
 When it was shot, the emotional impact of hearing the pig squeal subsequently caused Yorke to botch a long monologue, and retakes were not an option because the production did not have access to additional pigs.
 Kerman similarly objected to the killing of the coati and stormed off the set while its death scene was filmed; he had repeatedly pressed Deodato to let the animal go in the minutes leading up to filming.
-Pirkanen cried after filming the butchering of a turtle, and crew members vomited off camera when a squirrel monkey was killed for the film.
+Pirkkanen cried after filming the butchering of a turtle, and crew members vomited off camera when a squirrel monkey was killed for the film.

 The film's sexual content also proved a point of contention among the cast members.
 Ciardi did not want to bare her breasts during the sex scene between her and Yorke, and she became agitated with him during the filming of the scene.
 When she refused to comply with the direction, Deodato led her off the set and screamed at her in Italian until she agreed to perform the scene as instructed.
 Yorke also became severely upset while filming a scene in which his character takes a part in the rape of a native girl.
 The film's content had given Yorke anxiety throughout his time in Colombia, and this tension peaked during the rape scene.
 His experiences on set ultimately weighed so heavily on him that Yorke ended his relationship with his girlfriend in New York shortly after his return from the Amazon.

 Yorke experienced unfair payment practices when his first payment for the film came in the form of Colombian pesos and was less than what had been agreed upon.
 He refused to continue shooting until he was paid the correct amount in United States dollars.
 The native extras also went unpaid for their work despite their involvement in numerous dangerous scenes, including a scene in which they were forced to stay inside a burning hut for a prolonged period of time.